 This waste needs to be handled safely and kept separate from other types of household waste.

 If you produce waste that is considered as hazardous and can be infectious to others you can request for a clinical waste collection.

 This service is free of charge.

-You can ask your medical professional to refer you to us or alternatively fill in the clinical waste collection referral form below and take it to you your medical professional for their approval.
+Please ask your Medical Professional to refer you to Medisort or alternatively fill in the clinical waste Collection Referral form below and take it to your Medical Professional for their approval.

 Nappies, sanitary protection and incontinence pads

 This type of waste is classed as offensive or hygiene waste.
 They are predominantly non-infectious, hence do not require treatment.

 These items should be securely tied in a black sack and placed with your household rubbish on the morning of your rubbish collection day.